Taos-DevOps-NOW/flexible-parser-with-slack-bot/README.md

 Container IDs can be found by `docker ps -a` and looking for `taos:slackbot`

-## Use of Environment variables
+## Use of config values
 Lighthouse uses a yml configuration document for its token and auth information.
+The file should be in `../config/config.yml` or wherever you specify the mount.

 Lighthouse also uses CheckMk variables:
     CHECK_MK_SERVER=http://testing.host/master_dev/check_mk/webapi.py